ipasimulator/ipasim/doc/english.md

 # IPA Simulator

+## Projects organization

+Projects inside the `Library/LLVM/ARM` solution folder are simply all projects from the generated `deps/llvm/build/arm/LLVM.sln`.
+Similarly projects inside the `Library/LLVM/Win32` folder.
+All of these were added simply by selecting the `.sln` file in the `Add Existing Project...` dialog in Visual Studio.

 ## How to build (on 64-bit Windows with Visual Studio 2017)

 1. Checkout the repository and make sure submodules are checked out as well.